Death toll of powerful earthquake in Haiti soars to 1,297

 “We only have Jesus now," said Johanne Dorcely, 58, whose house was destroyed.
 “If it wasn’t for Jesus, I wouldn’t be able to be here today."

-Prime Minister Ariel Henry declared a one-month state of emergency for the whole country and said he was rushing aid to areas where towns were destroyed and hospitals overwhelmed.
-A former senator rented a private airplane to move injured people from Les Cayes to Port-au-Prince for medical assistance.
+Prime Minister Ariel Henry on Saturday declared a one-month state of emergency for the whole country and said he was rushing aid to areas where towns were destroyed and hospitals were overwhelmed.

-“The most important thing is to recover as many survivors as possible under the rubble,” said Henry.
-“We have learned that the local hospitals, in particular that of Les Cayes, are overwhelmed with wounded, fractured people.”
+UNICEF Executive Director Henrietta Fore said Sunday that humanitarian needs are acute, with many Haitians urgently needing health care, clean water and shelter.
+Children who have been separated from parents need protection, she said.

+“Little more than a decade on, Haiti is reeling once again," Fore said in a statement.
+“And this disaster coincides with political instability, rising gang violence, alarmingly high rates of malnutrition among children, and the COVID-19 pandemic — for which Haiti has received just 500,000 vaccine doses, despite requiring far more.earthquake with the vaccine.”

+The country of 11 million people received its first batch of U.S.-donated coronavirus vaccines only last month via a United Nations program for low-income countries.

-Sunday's count from Haiti’s Office of Civil Protection raised the previous death toll from 304 dead.
+Sunday's count from Haiti’s Office of Civil Protection raised Saturday's death toll from 304 dead.
 The agency said more than 7,000 homes were destroyed and nearly 5,000 damaged.
 Hospitals, schools, offices and churches were also affected.

-Hospitals were overwhelmed at a moment when Haiti has been struggling with the pandemic and a lack of resources to deal with it.
-The country of 11 million people received its first batch of U.S.-donated coronavirus vaccines only last month via a United Nations program for low-income countries.

 Medical workers from across the region were scrambling to help as hospitals in Les Cayes started running out of space to perform surgeries.